suned/serum/README.md

 with environment:
     assert Database().connection_string == connection_string
 ```
-`Environment`s define the scope of the injected components.
+`Environment`s define the scope of the injected dependencies.
 This means that injected
-`Component` and `Singleton` instances are destroyed when the environment context closes.
+`Dependency` and `Singleton` instances are destroyed when the environment context closes.
 ```python
 needs_super = NeedsSuper()